Noxde/glyph-redeemer/README.md

 **Notes:**

-- If you don't run the program from the terminal it will automatically close on error or when it finished redeeming the codes (it will still remove the chromium that installed)

 - On windows after executing the .exe file you have to click on <ins>moreinfo</ins> and then "Run anyway"

 ### **Steps**: